2023 Scientific Program

 Francesc Sole, Josep Carreras Leukaemia Research Institute

-Optical Genome Mapping identifies additional cytogenetic abnormalities in patients with hematologic malignancies
+Optical genome mapping identifies additional cytogenetic abnormalities in patients with hematologic malignancies

 Sachin Jadhav, HealthCare Global